AugurProject/augur/docs/deploy-production.md

     docker run -e "RUN_LOCAL_ONLY=true" -p 80:80 <docker image hash>

-Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost:80/index.html or just http://localhost/index.html since port 80 is default.
+Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost/index.html.

 To stop your docker container, run these commands in a different command prompt: